-The West Pond dike is located approximately 280 feet north of the James River.
-The elevation of the toe of the dike is approximately elevation 216 ft above mean sea level (amsl) and the top of the dike is elevation 234 ft amsl.
-The mapped 100-year flood Zone AE elevation is approximately 228 ft amsl, so significant inundation of the exterior slopes of the West Pond can be expected during a 100-year flood event in the James River.
+The East Pond dike is located approximately 325 feet north of the James River.
+The top of the embankment at the lowest point is elevation 230 feet above mean sea level.
+The mapped 100-year flood Zone AE elevation is approximately 228 ft amsl, so significant inundation of the exterior slopes of the East Pond can be expected during a 100-year flood event in the James River.
 Evaluation of the slope stability under rapid drawdown conditions after a 100-year flood event shows that the embankments exhibit satisfactory factors of safety.
 Analysis of the rapid drawdown conditions in included as Appendix A.